jackleslie/dydx-subgraph/README.md

 - `leverage` - Initial leverage
 - `expires` - Time the position expires
 - `openPrice` - Price the position opened at
-- `closed` - Indicated if the position is open or closed/liquidated
+- `closed` - Indicates if the position is open or closed/liquidated

 ## Queries
 Here are some example queries: